Is There an Informal Marriage?

 There is a factors test that’s used by the court to determine whether or not you have what’s called a common law marriage.
 The other party may try to fight and say there is none.
 Whereas you’d have to go in and prove to the court the factors and have the court substantiate that there is a marriage.

-However, it should be noted that there is no such thing as Separation Agreements in the state of Texas.
+However, it should be noted that there is no such thing as a Separation Agreement in the state of Texas.
 Therefore, the Texas courts do not notice or do not look upon separations or Separation Agreements as any type of legal or binding agreement between the parties.

 The “Common Law Marriage” Under The Texas Family Code